ianwagner/campfire/docs/ad-review-state-management.md

 }
 ```

-* `status` – the current state of the ad asset.
+* `status` – the current state of the recipe.
 * `lastUpdatedBy` – the `uid` of the reviewer who last made a change.
 * `lastUpdatedAt` – ISO timestamp when the status was last updated.
 * `version` – sequential version number starting at 1.
 * `parentAdId` – reference to the original ad asset for tracking revisions.
-* `isResolved` – when true, this ad (and its versions) no longer appear in the review queue.
+* `isResolved` – when true, this recipe (and its versions) no longer appear in the review queue.

 * `history` – append-only array of change objects; newest entry reflects the current status.

-Newly uploaded ads start in the `pending` state so they are immediately visible to reviewers.
+Newly uploaded recipes start in the `pending` state so they are immediately visible to reviewers.

 ## State Transitions
-1. **Loading** – When the review UI loads, it queries all pending ad assets from Firestore and reads the current `status`, `lastUpdatedBy`, `lastUpdatedAt`, and `history` fields.
+1. **Loading** – When the review UI loads, it queries all pending ad recipes from Firestore and reads the current `status`, `lastUpdatedBy`, `lastUpdatedAt`, and `history` fields.
 2. **Changing Status** – When a reviewer chooses Approve, Reject, or Request Edit:
    - The UI writes the new `status`, updates `lastUpdatedBy` and `lastUpdatedAt` with the reviewer’s ID and server timestamp, and pushes an entry to `history`.
    - No restrictions are enforced; any reviewer may overwrite the previous value.